PoorRican/react-bio-sequence-viewer/FUTURE.md

   - Allow editing of downloaded sequence:
     - Highlight modified indices
     - Allow saving of modified feature as new feature
-- Smaller text.
-Denser
-- Convert `SequenceTest` to `\<table\>`
-  - Vertical grid gap in `\<tr\>`:
+- Improve readability:
   - Separate into paragraphs of 100bp or so
   - Use screensize to determine number of columns
   - Controllable parameter for number of rows/columns
   - Identify segment as a coding region:
     - Highlight coding region (using `context.highlighted`) when editing
       - Remember previous column/row setting